 High-Resolution Digital Elevation Model (HRDEM) generated from LiDAR – New data available!

-This new highly detailed 3D information is an essential baseline for many government projects and priorities, such as flood mapping, forest inventories, climate change monitoring and urban management (e.g. smart cities).
+This highly detailed 3D information provides essential foundational geospatial data for many government projects and priorities, such as flood mapping, forest inventories, climate change monitoring and urban management.

 Explore the data!

 The HRDEM data can be downloaded from the Open Government Portal in KML, Shapefile or ESRI REST formats.
 Use one of the following options to view the current inventory: "View on Map", "Project Footprints" or "Dataset Footprints".
 For more information on the HRDEM product, consult the product specifications.
 A download procedure for the HRDEM product is also now available.

 The HRDEM Mosaic is also available from WMS and WCS web mapping services – see the product specifications for more details.
 The WMS service facilitates the visualization of the mosaic and its derived products, while the WCS provides access to the source data.